What Makes PPL So Effective

 PPL divides your training into three workout types.
 Push days train chest, shoulders, and triceps.
 Pull days train back and biceps.
 Legs days train quads, hamstrings, and glutes.
 You rotate through these workouts throughout the week.

 PPL is one of the most effective splits for hypertrophy.
-It trains each muscle twice per week with enough volume per session.
+At 5 days a week, push and pull muscles get trained twice with enough volume per session.
 Research supports this frequency.
 Many successful bodybuilders use PPL variations.

 Not much.
 The classic order is Push-Pull-Legs because it spaces out shoulder work.
 But Pull-Push-Legs or Legs-Push-Pull work too.
 Pick what fits your schedule best.